bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Clear
+- Cloudy
-- 62% humidity
+- 59% humidity
 - 1 mph wind
-- 3% cloud cover
+- 86% cloud cover
 - 63 AQI 🟨
 - 0.08 inches of rain in the past 24 hours
 - 0.39 inches of rain expected in the next 72 hours